richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 Trimmomatic is used for RNA-seq read trimming and quality filtering.

-This guide installs Trimmomatic manually using the official .jar release rather than Conda, which simplifies usage inside JupyterLab and avoids needing to activate Conda environments.
+This guide installs Trimmomatic manually using the official .jar release.

 Verify Java is installed:
 ```